-The next key stage on your journey is to seek ‘compliance certificates’ for the investors from HMRC.
+The next key stage on your journey is to seek ‘compliance certificates’ for the investors from HMRC (by filing Form SEIS1/EIS1).
 This stage allows the investors to claim the tax reliefs – provided HMRC grants the compliance certificates (SEIS3/EIS3).

 The compliance certificate application stage is mandatory.
 Without these certificates, your investors cannot claim the tax reliefs.

 There are time limits for the earliest that you can file the compliance forms (SEIS1 or EIS1).
-The earlier of trading for four months or if you haven’t started trading yet, you must have spent at least 70% of the cash that you raised under that particular round of investment.
+These are the earlier of: trading for four months or if you haven’t started trading yet, you must have spent at least 70% of the cash that you raised under that particular round of investment.

 The final thing point to note on your SEIS/EIS journey is that you must retain your SEIS/EIS qualifying status for the designated period (broadly three years).

 How to raise SEIS and EIS funding at the same time